Bhaktibastwadkar-1234/M3_wiper-control-system/1_Requirements/README.md

  * And also seeing the seep of the wiper system in the car
  * Now this two features are explained in these project

----
 ## 5W's & 1H and S.W.O.T analysis is in the below table

 # | 5W's & 1H |
 *__What__
--- wiper control system (WCS)
+- wiper control system (WCS)

 *__Where__
---Inside and out side the car
+- Inside and out side the car

 *__When__
---When the weather condition is bad (like in rain and snow) the wiper is activate and clean the car window
+- When the weather condition is bad (like in rain and snow) the wiper is activate and clean the car window

 *__Who__
---Who is driving or controlling the car
+- Who is driving or controlling the car

 *__How__
---By using STM like by multiple pushes on a button
+- By using STM like by multiple pushes on a button

 # | S.W.O.T ANALYSIS |